Prof. Andrew Whittle

 1.031 (or equivalent)

 There are no required textbooks for this course.
-Instead, students rely on the course notes, which will be available on this site in Spring 2005.
+Instead, students rely on the course notes.

 Lectures: 3 sessions / week, 1 hour / session